aritraghsh09/pdflatex_bengali/README.md

 - Note that if you are trying to write a more extensive document with advanced features, you should not expect this simple repository to work properly and should use the original [bangtex](http://www.saha.ac.in/theory/palashbaran.pal/bangtex/bangtex.html) package instead.

+# Contact

+You can reach out to me using the contact information on [my website](http://www.ghosharitra.com/)